joss-thu/Online_Tutoring_Platform/README.md

 - **Webrtc server**: Available at [http://localhost:5000](http://localhost:5000)

-### Connecting with the local database from the IDE:
+### Connecting with the local database from the IDE
-- From the addon database section/icon in the IntelliJ IDE:
+From the addon database section/icon in the IntelliJ IDE:
 - create a new datasource
 - select postgresql
 - Pass the database credentials for the localhost deployment- Database name, username, password, URL (localhost URL) amnd the respective port number.
 - Test connection
 - Save connection.